ezimuel/phpcrypto/README.md

 ## TO DO

-- [ ] encrypt/decrypt functions in PublicKey
+- [x] encrypt/decrypt functions in PublicKey
 - [ ] sign/verify functions for digital signature in PublicKey
+- [ ] support multiple keys in Hybrid schema
 - [ ] Ca management in public key schemas

 ## NOTES ABOUT OPENSSL EXTENSION